On the Minimax Capacity Loss under Sub-Nyquist Universal Sampling: Problem Formulation and Preliminaries

-Consider a periodic sampling system $\mathcal{P}$ with period $T_{q}=n/W$ and sampling rate $f_{\text{s}}:=mW/n$ for some integer $m$.
-A special case consists of sampling with a combination of filter banks and periodic modulation with period $n/W$, as illustrated in Fig. \ref{fig:SamplingModulationFilter}(a).
-Specifically, the sampling system comprises $m$ branches, where at each branch, the channel output is passed through a pre-modulation filter, modulated by a periodic waveform of period $T_{q}$, and then filtered with a post-modulation filter followed by uniform sampling at rate $f_{\text{s}}/m$.
-The channel capacity in a sub-sampled LTI Gaussian channel has been derived in \cite[Theorem 5]{ChenEldarGoldsmith2012}.
-As will be shown later, in the high SNR regime, employing water-filling power allocation harvests only marginal capacity gain relative to equal power allocation, as will be shown later.
-For this reason and for mathematical convenience, we only restate below the sampled channel capacity under uniform power allocation, which suffices for us to bound the fundamental minimax limit as well as the convergence rate with SNR.
-Specifically, if we denote by $\boldsymbol{s}_{i}$ and $f_{i}$ the $i$th smallest element in $\boldsymbol{s}$ and the lowest frequency of the $i$th subband, respectively, and define $\boldsymbol{H}_{\boldsymbol{s}}(f)$ as a $k\times k$ diagonal matrix obeying
+We consider the class of sampling systems that consist of a combination of filter banks and periodic modulation, as illustrated in Fig. \ref{fig:SamplingModulationFilter}(a).
+Specifically, the sampling system comprises $m$ branches, where at the $i$th branch, the channel output is passed through a pre-modulation LTI filter $F_{i}\left(f\right)$, modulated by a periodic waveform $q_{i}\left(t\right)$ of period $T_{q}=\left(W/n\right)^{-1}$, and then passed through a post-modulation LTI filter $S_{i}\left(f\right)$ followed by uniform sampling at rate $W/n$.
+The aggregate sampling rate is $f_{\mathrm{s}}=\frac{m}{n}W$.
+When specialized to the frequency-flat channels, it is natural to concentrate on the case where $F_{i}\left(f\right)$ and $S_{i}\left(f\right)$ are both flat\footnote{Our main results and analytical tools can be extended to more general frequency-varying periodic sampling systems without difficulty.
+Interested readers are referred to \cite{chen2014Thesis} for details.} within each subband $\left[\frac{lW}{n},\frac{\left(l+1\right)W}{n}\right)$ ($l\in\mathbb{Z}$).